-I feel I am a good listener and can identify the needs of the customers and the business and make decisions on this basis.
-I will use silence as a good listening tool to gain all the information I need before I will respond to the complaint and if treman silent, they will often come up with a solution they would be happy with. and assessment in the customer helps me hear and understand better and Reason for use of effectivenes decide the appropriate questions to ask at the right time.
+Reason for use and assessment of effectiveness the business and make decisions on this basis.
+I will use silence as a good listening tool to gain all the information I need before I will respond to the complaint and if I remain silent they will often come up with a solution they would be happy with.
+Listening intently to the customer helps me hear and understand better and decide the appropriate questions to ask at the right time.
 I will always reserve judgement until I have heard everything the customer has to say to be fair.